breandan/markovian/README.md

 # Research Questions

+* Is there a way to compile PGMs to [probabilistic circuits](https://web.cs.ucla.edu/~guyvdb/slides/TPMTutorialUAI19.pdf#1)?
-* Is there a semiring algebra that unifies belief propagation on PGMs/SPNs and backpropagation on computation graphs?
+* Is there a algebra that unifies belief prop on PGMs/PCs and backprop on computation graphs?
-* Is there a connection between [probabilistic circuits](https://web.cs.ucla.edu/~guyvdb/slides/TPMTutorialUAI19.pdf#1) and probabilistic graphical models?
-How could they be related?
-* Is there a probability distribution which can be combined linearly to form an algebra which is closed over integration?
+* Is there a family of functions which is closed over differentiation and integration?
-* Is there an efficient symbolic or numerical procedure to run inverse transform sampling on higher dimensional quantiles?
+* Is there a tractable inversion sampling procedure for higher dimensional quantiles?
+* Is there a way to perform inference on Bayesian networks [using backprop](https://arxiv.org/pdf/1301.3847.pdf)?

 # Combinatorial Properties